AliasNoob/gong-mcp/README.md

 - Retrieve detailed transcripts for specific calls
 - Secure authentication using Gong's API credentials
 - Standardized MCP interface for easy integration with Claude
+- Extended tools for detailed calls and user lookup

 ## Prerequisites